 Can you fire pottery once?

 Although most potters prefer firing their pottery at least twice, it is entirely possible to skip this process and use single firing.
 In this case, glazing is done on the surface of the third stage of greenware (Bone Dry).
-Potters that mostly use this method are pros that make their own glazes to be compatible for a single fire.
+Potters that mostly use this method are pros that make their own glazes to be compatible with a single fire.
 It’s essential to note that not all glazes can work with a single firing.
 Most commercial glazes are designed for a bisque fire first.
-With a single fire the organic material did not burn off the clay yet, leaving room for error when firing.
+With a single fire, the organic material did not burn off the clay yet, leaving room for error when firing.

 The single firing technique uses Glazes that have a higher clay content.
 You’ll need to experiment to find the glaze recipe that works best for you.